brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

 [loading ZipFileIndexFileObject[/Library/Java/JavaVirtualMachines/jdk1.8.0_101.jdk/Contents/Home/lib/ct.sym(META-INF/sym/rt.jar/java/lang/Object.class)]]
 ```

-`java.lang` lives in `rt.jar/java/lang/Object.class`.
+The compiler loads `Object.class`, which lives in `java/lang`, which lives in `rt.jar`.

 Side note: this might seem like a trivial observation...but...uh...it was _not_.
-I learned about classloaders from [this excellent blog post](https://blog.cdap.io/2015/08/java-class-loading-and-distributed-data-processing-frameworks/), and stumbled on some discussion about the `rt.jar` on Stack Overflow or something, then read [JDK and JRE File Structure](https://docs.oracle.com/javase/7/docs/technotes/tools/solaris/jdkfiles.html), then noodled for a bit, re-read the error message and _got it_.
+I learned about classloaders from [this excellent blog post](https://blog.cdap.io/2015/08/java-class-loading-and-distributed-data-processing-frameworks/), and stumbled on some discussion about the `rt.jar` on Stack Overflow or something, then read [JDK and JRE File Structure](https://docs.oracle.com/javase/7/docs/technotes/tools/solaris/jdkfiles.html), then noodled for a bit, re-read the error message and finally _got it_.

 The bottom line is I will use the following command as my baseline from here.
-It reveals the information I need without bloating the concole output.
+It reveals the information I need without bloating the console output.

 ```console
 javac \